UzL-ITS/pethmr.github.io/about.md

 information exchange.

-This approach has been successfully applied in Adversarial Learning scenarios such as GANs21 to generate new results.
+This approach has been successfully applied in Adversarial Learning scenarios such as GANs to generate new results.
 Thus, the performance of the individual systems is significantly improved when two neural networks can train each other.